W e l c o m e†† t o† t h e ††

 We are searching for descendants of John Runyon (sometimes spelled Runyan, Runion, etc.) who is first found in the "Brocks Gap" area of what is now northern Rockingham (formerly a part of Augusta) County, Virginia on 13 December 1753.
 John's place of origin is not currently known.
 Brocks Gap is located west of Broadway, Virginia between the villages of Cootes Store and Fulks Run and northerly up Runions Creek.
 To get there, take Brocks Gap Road (highway 294) westerly from Broadway to Runions Creek Road.
 The intersection of Brocks Gap Road and Runions Creek Road is on the west side of the Chimney Rock V.F.W.
 Post.

 My cousin Wayne Runyan (20 Jun 1927-8 Sep 2014) & I have been working together on this project since 1992.
-I plan to publish a book about John's descendants with a goal of, hopefully, late in 2015 - but I still hope to identify John's ancestry.
-So far, we have over 62,000 names (including descendants, spouses & parents of spouses) but are far from finished.
+I plan to publish a book about John's descendants with a delayed goal of, hopefully, †the near future - but I still hope to identify John's ancestry. †So far, we have over 67,000 names (including descendants, spouses & parents of spouses) but are far from finished.
 I need all the help I can get in filling in the blanks and making corrections.
 The attached pages give you the first few generations as per our current level of research.
 Click on the highlighted <John Runyon>, above, to view these pages.
 If you have any additions or corrections, please let us know about them as we want to be as complete and accurate as possible.
 Please help us if you have any information.
 We do hope that you enjoy this site and that you find it useful in your family search.

 John's only proven children are: